xmartlabs/blog/_posts/2022-03-03-10-years-in-tech-industry.md

 ## 2. First team members set the company culture

-We always aim to create the best innovative team in South America, but we never compromise the team's human qualities.
+We always aimed to create the best innovative team in South America, but we never compromised our team's human qualities.
-Important things are accomplished by the team and not by an individual.
-Following that thought, we began to recruit (1 to 1) talented acquaintances and friends in the industry who also shared our values and principles.
-In this way, they would support Xmartlabs' vision and help lay the foundations of the culture we wanted in Xmartlabs.
+Milestones are accomplished by teams and not by individuals on their own.
+With that in mind, we began recruiting (1 to 1) talented acquaintances and friends in the industry who shared our values and principles.
+This way we hoped they'd support Xmartlabs' vision and help lay the foundations of the culture we wanted in Xmartlabs.

 Different key roles were essential to put the company on its feet during those early stages:

-- A designer that pulió/dusted off our services (especially on our website) and added value and differentiation.
+- A designer that dusted off our services (especially on our website) and added value and differentiation.
 - Accounting roles helped us organize our finance and allowed us to leverage our growth without external investment.
-- HR people that helped us shape the recruiting and internal process.
+- HR specialists that helped us shape the recruiting and internal process.

 However, we did have to cover a considerable amount of roles simultaneously.
-On many of them, we had no background whatsoever (legal, marketing, sales, business management), which presented a huge opportunity to learn on the go.
+We had no background whatsoever in legal, marketing, sales, or business management, which presented a huge opportunity for learning on the go.

 ## 3. Learn From Your Clients

 Anyone who started a company knows how much first clients teach you and how valuable those lessons are.
 They especially point you in the right direction by helping you understand what they value, pain points, and drivers they have.

 Negative feedback it's also crucial as it will eventually help you improve.
-Those first reviews and bits of advice have an enormous impact on you (even if they're small tips like "B*uy noise-canceling headsets"*).
+Those first reviews and bits of advice have an enormous impact on you (even if they're small tips like *"Buy noise-canceling headsets"*).

 Clients also helped us to adopt a *modus operandi* and a work ethic based on empathy and, just like with teammates, interpersonal bonds.
-They are also good to test yourself.
+They're also good to test yourself.
 In our case, we proved (to clients and ourselves) that we were up to any challenge and that being an offshore company was not a disadvantage or obstacle.

 <figure>